Environmental Stewardship & Continuous Improvement in Solid Waste Management

 #1 & #2 plastics are generally a food, beverage, soap or cleaner container.
 Put lids back on bottles.

-#5 plastics are generally yogurt, sour cream, butter, ice cream, solo cups, clear convenience store cups, dark plastic food containers.
+#5 plastics are generally yogurt, sour cream, butter, ice cream, clear convenience store cups, dark plastic food containers.
 Put the lids back on these containers.

 ALWAYS CHECK FOR #’S ~ plastic containers can look like a # 1, 2 or 5…but are actually 6 or 7.